 There was no truth to this rumor.
 The FBI did not arrest Ruby Freeman for election fraud and this person was not suspected (outside of conspiracy-minded circles) of any illegal activity related to the 2020 election.

 While most of the iterations of this viral message that we encountered simply contained the message above, some versions were part of longer Twitter threads that included additional claims about various charges that the FBI allegedly filed against Freeman.

 The longer versions of this rumor claimed that the "source" of the information was an FBI statement posted in the early hours of Dec.
 17. However, we found no such news release.
 We looked through the websites and social media pages of the FBI, the FBI's Atlanta Division, the U.S. Attorney's Office for the Southern District of Georgia, the U.S. Attorney's Office for the Northern District of Georgia, and the Fulton County Police Department, but found no mention of Freeman's alleged arrest.

-The false rumors about Freeman’s arrest were just another installment in a weeks-long smear campaign against the U.S. electoral process.
-In early December, U.S. President Donald Trump’s attorney Rudy Giuliani, disreputable websites such as the Gateway Pundit, and conspiracy-minded social media users started sharing a video that showed an election worker they identified as Freeman removing ballots from a suitcase.
-While Giuliani and others have claimed without evidence that this suitcase was filled with illegal ballots, election officials labeled this claim “ridiculous” and offered a much more reasonable explanation.
+The false rumors about Freeman's arrest were just another installment in a weeks-long smear campaign against the U.S. electoral process.
+In early December, U.S. President Donald Trump's attorney Rudy Giuliani, disreputable websites such as the Gateway Pundit, and conspiracy-minded social media users started sharing a video that showed an election worker they identified as Freeman allegedly removing ballots from a "suitcase."
+While Giuliani and others have claimed without evidence that this "suitcase" (which was actually a standard absentee ballot container, according to Georgia elections officials) was filled with illegal ballots, election officials labeled this claim "ridiculous" and offered a much more reasonable explanation.

 The New York Times reported: